 How soon you can return to work depends on your job.
 It can take from a few weeks to a few months.
 It can take 6 months to a year to fully return to activities and sports.

 Meniscus allograft transplantation is a difficult surgery, and the recovery is hard.
-But for persons who are missing the meniscus and have pain, it can be very successful.
+But for people who are missing the meniscus and have pain, it can be very successful.
 Most people have less knee pain after this procedure.

 Meniscus transplant; Surgery - knee - meniscus transplant; Surgery - knee - cartilage; Arthroscopy - knee - meniscus transplant